Course content and outline of the programme

 • Governance and cultural policies in cultural/creative industries;

-• Micro enterprises, local entrepreneurship and micro finance;
+• Cooperatives, micro enterprises, local entrepreneurship and microfinance;

 • International organizations and cultural projects;

-• Cultural resources as a strategic engines for local development.
+• Cultural resources as strategic engines for local development.

 This module explores the main tools needed for evaluating, planning, managing and monitoring cultural resources and heritage assets.
 Specifically, it focuses on frameworks and methodologies and instruments for Strategic Planning and Management.
 It includes an illustration of tools for decision making processes and stakeholders engagements in the field of landscape and heritage enhancement.

-This module allows the participants to further elaborate and develop their project proposals, in order to prepare their final submission and to explore possibilities of concrete implementation.
+This module allows the students to further elaborate and develop their project documents, in order to prepare their final submission and to explore possibilities of concrete implementation.